Skip to main content

 Belfast

-In Belfast, we saw shipping cranes that helped launch the doomed Titantic, admired the Dome's 360° views of the city, and savored the vibrant atmosphere of St. George's Market.
+In Belfast, we saw shipping cranes that helped launch the doomed Titantic, admired the Dome's 360° views of the city, and toured St. George's Market.
 Belfast City Hall and the Eye of Belfast (ferris wheel) offer more city views if interested.
 We also toured the Shankill and Falls Roads, witnessing murals depicting "the Troubles."
 Belfast's history is really interesting and it comes out in its artistry.
 I suggest listening to some podcasts about the Troubles before you go.
 We enjoyed drinks at The Spaniard and Union Street Bar

 Titanic Cranes - View from the Dome